dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

         run: dagger-cue do deploy --log-format plain
 ```

-Since this is a Dagger-Classic pipeline, anyone on the team can run it locally with a single command:
+Since this is a Dagger pipeline, anyone on the team can run it locally with a single command:

 ```console
 dagger-cue do